Last updated: December 2023

-You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
+You may only make a verifiable consumer request twice within a 12-month period.
 We will only use personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.
 We may also request that you provide additional information if needed to verify your identity or authority to make the request.
 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you or the consumer on whose behalf you are making the request.

 Response Timing and Format

 The CCPA requires us to respond to a verifiable consumer request within forty-five (45) days of its receipt; however, we may extend that period by an additional 45 days.
 If we require more time, we will inform you of the reason and extension period in writing.
 We will deliver our written response via e-mail.
 Any disclosures we provide will only cover the 12-month period preceding the receipt of the verifiable consumer request.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 For requests to provide specific pieces of personal information we will select the format of our response; the format will be readily useable and should allow you to transmit the information from one entity to another.
 We will not charge a fee to process or respond to a verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing the request.

 Consistent with the CCPA, we will not discriminate against you for exercising any of your CCPA rights by:

 - Charging you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties.